David McCallum: NCIS

-Music
+Music career

 In the 1960s, McCallum recorded four albums for Capitol Records with music producer David Axelrod: Music...A Part of Me (Capitol ST 2432, 1966), Music...A Bit More of Me (Capitol ST 2498, 1966), Music...It's Happening Now!
 (Capitol ST 2651, 1967), and McCallum (Capitol ST 2748, 1968).
-The best known of his pieces today is "The Edge", which was sampled by Dr. Dre as the intro and riff to the track "The Next Episode", "M.I.A." by Missin' Linx, "No Regrets" by Masta Ace, and "Actions" by John Legend.
+The best known of his pieces today is "The Edge", which was sampled by Dr. Dre as the intro and riff to the track "The Next Episode" but was written by David Axelrod.
 McCallum's version of "The Edge" appears on the soundtracks to the 2008 video game Grand Theft Auto IV and the 2017 film Baby Driver.

 McCallum did not sing on these records, as many television stars of the 1960s did when offered recording contracts.
-As a classically trained musician, he conceived a blend of oboe, cor anglais and strings with guitar and drums, and presented instrumental interpretations of hits of the day.
+As a classically trained musician, he conceived a blend of oboe, cor anglais, and strings with guitar and drums, and presented instrumental interpretations of hits of the day.
 The official arranger on the albums was H. B. Barnum.
 However, McCallum conducted, and contributed several original compositions of his own, over the course of four LPs.
 The first two, Music...A Part of Me and Music...A Bit More of Me, have been issued together on CD on the Zonophone label.
-On Open Channel D, McCallum did sing on the first four tracks, "Communication", "House on Breckenridge Lane", "In the Garden, Under the Tree" (the theme song from the film Three Bites of the Apple) and "My Carousel".
+On Open Channel D, McCallum did sing on the first four tracks, "Communication", "House on Breckenridge Lane", "In the Garden, Under the Tree" (the theme song from the film Three Bites of the Apple), and "My Carousel".
 The music tracks are the same as the Zonophone CD.
 This CD was released on the Rev-Ola label.
 The single release of "Communication" reached No. 32 in the UK Singles Chart in April 1966.

 In The Man from U.N.C.L.E. episode "The Discotheque Affair", McCallum plays the double bass as part of a band in a night club.
 He also played guitar and sang his own composition, "Trouble", with Nancy Sinatra on "The Take Me to Your Leader Affair", and played several instruments in "The Off-Broadway Affair".

 In the 1970s, McCallum also recorded three H. P. Lovecraft tales for Caedmon Records, an imprint of August Derleth's Arkham House publishing venture: "The Rats in the Walls" (TC 1347, 1973); "The Dunwich Horror" ("slightly abridged"; TC 1467, 1976); and "The Haunter of the Dark" (TC 1617, 1979).

-Fiction
+Writing

 In 2016, McCallum published a crime novel entitled Once a Crooked Man.
 The narrative is set in New York and London and centres on a young actor who tries to foil a murder.
-McCallum has stated that a second novel is in progress.
+McCallum stated at the time that a second novel was in progress.